nazimboudeffa/OpenFirstAssault/README.md

 # Game

-I will upload on Mega as soon as possible but you can come and take a look at the sate of my hacks https://mega.nz/#F!MoUxQa6J!PuPWv5uULigINBGutEXfJA
+The original game is located on [steam](https://steamcommunity.com/app/369200)

+You can take a look in this folder to find all the assets and files you need for the game https://mega.nz/#F!MoUxQa6J!PuPWv5uULigINBGutEXfJA

-You'll find the python scripts to unpack the assets in the same folder, just install the last python version, edit the script with the right paths and run
+You'll find the python scripts to unpack the assets (use v2) in the same folder, just install the last python version, edit the script with the right paths and run

     #python gits_unpackerVERSION.py

-There will be two important ZIP files, OpenFirstAssault.zip (unreal 4.22 project) and WindowsNoEditor.zip (conataining an x64  build)
+There will always be two important ZIP files, OpenFirstAssault.zip (unreal 4.22 project) and WindowsNoEditor.zip (conataining an x64  build)

-When you launch the game just click on Play then if you want to quit Alt + F4 it's the key binding by default on unreal
+Actually when you launch the game just click on Play then if you want to quit Alt + F4 it's the key binding by default on unreal

 # Fan kit